Wonder Boy (video game): Arcade

 Wonder Boy was a commercial success in arcades.
-In Japan, Game Machine listed Wonder Boy on their May 15, 1986 issue as being the fifth most-successful table arcade unit at the time.
+In Japan, Game Machine listed Wonder Boy as the fifth most successful table arcade unit of May 1986.
 It became Japan's tenth highest-grossing table arcade game during the latter half of 1986.
-It appeared at number-two on Euromax's nationwide UK arcade chart in 1987, just below Capcom's 1942 at number-one.
+It appeared at number two on Euromax's nationwide UK arcade chart in 1987, just below Capcom's 1942 at number one.

 The arcade game was critically acclaimed upon release.
-In Computer and Video Games, the game was lauded by reviewer Clare Edgeley for the detailed, bright, colorful graphics and simple addictive gameplay, whilst some criticism was leveled towards the lack of variety.
+In Computer and Video Games, the game was lauded by reviewer Clare Edgeley for its detailed, bright, colorful graphics and simple, addictive gameplay, whilst some criticism was leveled towards the lack of variety.
 She also stated it reminds her of Super Mario Bros. though "not as complicated but just as playable."
 Writers now note that both games share a common ancestor in Pac-Land.

 Ports

-The Sega Master System port received positive reviews from Computer Entertainer and Computer and Video Games.
+The Master System port received positive reviews from Computer Entertainer and Computer and Video Games.

 Amstrad Action awarded the Amstrad CPC version of the game 68% on its original release in 1987, and 62% on its re-release three years later.
 Computing With the Amstrad awarded the game 88% on its original release.

 Reviewing the ZX Spectrum version, CRASH remained unconvinced, citing technical shortcomings, including poor character-based scrolling, considerable slowdown, and confusion induced by the monochrome display.
 On its re-release, while quoting the aforementioned problems, the reviewer was willing to overlook them, highlighting the quality of the sprites and the fun offered by the game, and offering it 69%.
 Sinclair User was the most enthusiastic about the game, offering it 8 out of 10 on its original release, and 72% on its re-release.
 Your Sinclair offered 7 out of 10 on its original release and 67% on its re-release.

 The C64 version shares the same graphics as the Amstrad CPC version; unlike the ZX Spectrum and Amstrad versions, however, the game featured smooth horizontal scrolling.
-Zzap rated the game 52% criticising the poor sound and labelling the actual arcade game as 'ordinary'.
+CVG and Your Commodore reviewed the game reasonably well on initial release, with Your Commodore remarking that it was an excellent arcade conversion but feeling it was lacking in originality, and CVG describing it as addictive, whilst Zzap were much more critical, rating the game 52% and criticising the poor sound and labelling the actual arcade game itself as 'ordinary'.

 IGN awarded the mobile version 7.1 out of 10, praising its accuracy to the arcade original.